sabrinapenaa/ToDoApp/README.md

 ## Notes

-Describe any challenges encountered while building the app.
-Having had experience with Java rather than Kotlin, I did find it a bit challenging to remember to keep in mind that I was using Kotlin.
+Having had experience with Java rather than Kotlin, I did find it a bit challenging to adapt to the new changes, such as the variables, however it was refreshing to be using a new technology.
 I also found working with RecyclerView to be a bit challenging as I had never worked with it, nevertheless I did enjoy learning how to utilize it.
 ## License

     Copyright [yyyy] [name of copyright owner]